-The DGODT is a governmental institution, part of the Economy, Planning and Development Secretary.
-It is responsible for the creation of public policies for a sustainable development of the territory, as spatial expression of the economic, social, environmental and cultural policies of the society.
+The DGODT is a governmental institution that is part of the Economy, Planning and Development Secretary.
+It is responsible for the creation of public policies for a sustainable development of the territory, as well as for the spatial expression of the economic, social, environmental and cultural policies of the society.

 The UN Office for Disaster Risk Reduction (UNISDR) launched a new initiative to support cities around the world to manage risk following the worst year on record for economic losses from disasters.
 It also announced today that over 1,000 cities have now joined its "Making Cities Resilient" Campaign.